skrey/yellow-extensions/source/update/README.md

 You can use shortcuts to show information about the website:

+`[yellow release]` for current product release
 `[yellow about]` for current version and extensions
-`[yellow release]` for current product release
-`[yellow error]` for current error message
 `[yellow log]` for latest entries in log file

 ## Examples

-Content file with current version:
+Content file with current product release:

     ---
     Title: Example page
     ---
+    This page shows the current product release.

+    ! [yellow release]

+Content file with current version and extensions:

+    ---
+    Title: Example page
+    ---
-    This page shows the current version of the website.
+    This page shows the current version and extensions.

     ! [yellow about]